 What are the Chamber’s current advocacy positions?

-What is the role of the Legislative Affairs Committee in the Policy Forum?
+What is the role of the LAC at the Policy Forum?

-The Legislative Affairs Committee (LAC) has the responsibility to review each proposed new position and provide a recommendation to either adopt a position or not.
+The LAC has the responsibility to review each proposed new position and provide a recommendation to either adopt a position or not.
 The LAC may also take no position prior to the Policy Forum.
 In any circumstance, the LAC must justify its action with a written statement attached to each position.

 What is the role of a position sponsor(s)?

-All Alaska Chamber members, dues must be current as of September 30, 2016.
-All designated representatives of Alaska Chamber business members.
+All Chamber members in good standing.
+Dues must be current as of September 30, 2018.
+All designated representatives of Chamber business members.